-Manage a Debian 6 (Squeeze) VPS with ISPConfig
+Manage a Debian 6 (Squeeze) Linode with ISPConfig

 ISPConfig is an open-source control panel similar to proprietary software like CPanel or Plesk.
 It features a wide variety of options to help you control your server and allow other users to maintain their websites.